devnull-cz/c-prog-lang/modules/expressions.md

 # Expressions

+> An expression is a sequence of operators and operands that specifies computation of a
+> value, or that designates an object or a function, or that generates side effects, or that
+> performs a combination thereof.

 - Every expression has a value.

 - A logical expression has a value of either `0` or `1`, and its type is always